 Directional vs Non- Directional Tires: What’s The Difference?

-Tired of me talking about tires yet?
-I hope not since there is so much you should know about them!
+Luckily for you, we’ve talked about tires before so if any of the terms below don’t make sense, I am sure we have an article about it!
 Today we are going to talk about the term “directional” tire.
 The word directional refers to your tire tread pattern.
-We’ve talked about checking your tread before, so now we’ll talk about the different types of tread patterns you might see and how each differ.
+Checking your treads is super important and can help prevent blown tires!
+In fact, we’ve talked about checking your tread before (click the link if you want to learn more), so now we’ll talk about the different types of tread patterns you might see and how each differ.

 As Tire Rack puts it, “tire tread patterns are the arrangement of continuous ribs, independent tread blocks, circumferential and lateral grooves, as well as the thin sipes molded into the tread to fine-tune noise, handling, traction and wear.”

 The most common tread patterns you will see are directional, asymmetrical, or symmetrical.
 Each pattern means different tread strength which we will explain next.

 Directional Tread Pattern

 A directional tread pattern means the tread rolls in only one direction.
 This type of tire is great for wet conditions and will help more with hydroplaning compared to the others.
 They also are great on dry conditions because the tread dissipates heat while a solid center rib keeps the tire rigid for high-speed stability.
 Making these tires great performance tires for sport cars or track cars that need good traction on wet surfaces but also speed and durability.
 However, these tires can only be rotated front to back and have to be fitted a specific way.